What are the application criteria?

 Grantees should produce in-depth stories which will contribute to a higher awareness and knowledge of the topic in Germany.

 All projects must provide reporting related to global health beyond the limitations of daily news cycles.
-They are required to address by theme, style, and presentation, at least one of target audience groups:
+They are required to address by theme, style, and presentation, at least one of the target audience groups:

 - the general public;